THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-If you are interested, the alternative method is called the debt avalanche.
+If you are interested, the alternative method is called the debt avalanche method.

 This method has you organize your debt by highest interest rates.

-You then focus on the highest rate debt first and work your way down the list.
+You then focus on the highest rate card first and work your way down the list.

 Is Dave Ramsey good for investing advice?